Trustworthy-Software/Quatrain/README.md

 To obtain experimental results of the paper, execute `run.py` with specific parameter:

 ### A) Sec.
 2.2
-**Figure 3:** Distributions of Euclidean distances between bug and patch descriptions.
+  1. **Figure 3:** Distributions of Euclidean distances between bug and patch descriptions.

-Execute the following:
 ```
 python run.py hypothesis
 ```